belc0011/python-p3-v2-final-project-template/README.md

 The helpers.py file holds all of the methods responsible for carrying out the requests made by the user when prompted.
 A brief description of each method is provided below.

 - create_team: Creates a new Team object and persist the changes to the database.
 It prompts the user for the team name as well as the coach's name, then utilizes the create method to ensure the changes are persisted to the backend.
-- print_all_teams: Generates an ordered list of all available teams, which allows the user to use a number in order to select a specific team.
+- print_all_teams: Generates an ordered list of all available teams for the selected division, which allows the user to use a number in order to select a specific team.
 - get_all_players: Generates an ordered list of all players belonging to the specified team, which allows the user to use a number in order to select a specific player.
 - exit_program: Calls the built-in exit() function provided by Python to stop the script and return to the terminal.
 - team_info_printer: Displays the name and current coach for a team based on the user input.
 Includes logic to handle invalid selections, re-prompting the user to choose a number corresponding to a team in the list or to choose "0" to exit the program.
+- division_info_printer: Displays the menu for teh selected division, including division's name for confirmation.
 - add_new_player: Provides the appropriate user prompts to gather the information necessary to create a new Player object and persist it to the database by calling the create method for the Player class.
 - coach_info: Prints the coach's name for the selected team.
 - set_coach: Allows the user to change the coach's name for the selected team, then persists the changes to the database by calling the update method for the Team class.